-ACCUMULATOR: A container which stores fluid under pressure.
+WHAT IS AN ACCUMULATOR? – A container which stores fluid under pressure.
 Used as an energy source or to absorb hydraulic shock.
-Common types are piston, bladder and diaphragm.
+Common types of accumulators are piston, bladder and diaphragm.

-BLEEDER (BLEED VALVE): A device for removal of pressurized fluid.
+WHAT IS A BLEEDER (BLEED VALVE)? – A device for removal of pressurized fluid.
 Used to bleed air from system.

 CAVITATION: A gaseous condition within a liquid stream caused when pressure is reduced to the vapor pressure.
 To be avoided due to destructive effects on pumps and motors.

-CYLINDER; DOUBLE ACTING: A cylinder which can apply force and motion in either direction.
+WHAT IS A CYLINDER; DOUBLE ACTING? – A cylinder which can apply force and motion in either direction.

-CYLINDER; SINGLE ACTING: A cylinder which can apply force in one direction only.
+WHAT IS A CYLINDER; SINGLE ACTING? – A cylinder which can apply force in one direction only.

-CYLINDER; DEPTH CONTROL: A mechanical or hydraulic device, adjustable, for limiting cylinder stroke.
+WHAT IS A CYLINDER; DEPTH CONTROL? – A mechanical or hydraulic device, adjustable, for limiting cylinder stroke.

-CYLINDER; REPHASING: A cylinder design which permits the use of two or more cylinders in series, automatically synchronizing cylinder position at the end of each stroke.
+WHAT IS A CYLINDER; REPHASING? – A cylinder design which permits the use of two or more cylinders in series, automatically synchronizing cylinder position at the end of each stroke.

 Hydraulic Terms: D-F

-DETENT RELEASE: A mechanical, hydraulic or electrical device for releasing the detent.
+WHAT IS A DETENT RELEASE? – A mechanical, hydraulic or electrical device for releasing the detent.

-FLOAT SPOOL (POSIT10N): A spool valve design which connects all ports to the tank (return) port, usually in a detented fourth position, allowing a cylinder or motor to “float”.
+WHAT IS A FLOAT SPOOL (POSIT10N)? – A spool valve design which connects all ports to the tank (return) port, usually in a detented fourth position, allowing a cylinder or motor to float.

-FLOW RATE: The volume of fluid passing through the system or component in gal. per min. (or 11m).
+WHAT IS A FLOW RATE? – The volume of fluid passing through the system or component in gal. per min. (or 11m).

-PARALLEL TYPE: A multiple spool valve in which the inlet oil is connected to all spools simultaneously.
+WHAT IS A PARALLEL TYPE? – A multiple spool valve in which the inlet oil is connected to all spools simultaneously.
 If more than one spool is actuated, the function requiring the lowest pressure will operate first.

-PRESSURE; BACK: The pressure encountered on the downstream or return side of a component.
+WHAT IS A PRESSURE; BACK? – The pressure encountered on the downstream or return side of a component.

 Hydraulic Terms: R-V

-SERIES-PARALLEL TYPE: A multiple spool valve which has all spools connected to the open center passage in neutral.
+WHAT IS A SERIES-PARALLEL TYPE? – A multiple spool valve which has all spools connected to the open center passage in neutral.
 However, when actuated, the upstream valve takes full priority.
 The return oil is directed to downstream spools as in a series type valve.

-VALVE; DIRECTIONAL CONTROL: A device for directing or preventing the oil flow in a system.
+WHAT IS A VALVE DIRECTIONAL CONTROL? – A device for directing or preventing the oil flow in a system.